rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

   "#{title}\n\n\n#{author.full_name}"
 end
 ```
 The cover method generates a string that has the book title and author's full name inside.
 After the refactoring, we can reuse the author's full name method again.
-Once we build a good pattern, the new code can follow it easily and keep the project clean.
-But if you didn't pay attention, the code would get rust rapidly and becomes the developer's nightmare.
+Once we build up a good pattern, the new code can follow it easier and keep our project clean.
+But if you didn't pay attention, the code would quickly become harder to read, develop technical debt and become a developer's worst nightmare.

 You may also notice that both `summary` and `cover` need the same parameter, author, it's the smell of refactoring.
 The author information should be one of the attributes of the book object, instead of passing as a parameter when we call the book method.
 So we can refactor the book class again.